 The discipline designator can be a single letter or a double-letter.
 Very large or complex projects will want to make use of the double-letter designations to help sub-divide each discipline further.
 For instance, on a complex hospital job with hundreds of sheets, it may be helpful to separate the electrical lighting drawings from the electrical power drawings.
 On a small residential project with a few dozen sheets, it is probably easy to have the lighting and power on the same sheet or sequential sheets.

-The following table indicates the primary (single) letter designations that may be used and the order that the disciplines should take.
+The following table (from the U.S. National CAD Standard) indicates the primary (single) letter designations that may be used and the order that the disciplines should take.
 In this case, a hyphen shall be inserted in place of the secondary discipline designator so that the format remains.
 The second letter designators can be found in the US National CAD Standards.

 |G||General||Sheet list, symbols, code summary, etc.|